 The lists above are some of the professional boxers who had success moving in different weight categories.

 Not all boxers can have the same success, as moving up in weight will definitely affect the effectiveness of the punching power of the boxer.

-As stated above, boxing is one of the most favorite past time in the world.
+As stated above, boxing is one of the most favorite past times in the world.

-A person who wants to learn the sport must know the what are the different weight categories in boxing.
+A person who wants to learn the sport must know what the different weight categories in boxing are.

-The amateur and professional boxing has a different set of weight categories and also differ their process of weigh-in during a boxing tournament.
+Always remember that amateur and professional boxing has a different set of weight categories and also differ in their process of weigh-in during a boxing tournament.

 All boxing aficionados have praised the greatness of boxers who won multiple championships in the different division throughout the boxing history.
 Only time will tell about these boxers will be included in the Hall of Fame.